8 minutes read

 If you are located in the European Union, then you are ready to test it else please use any VPN software and select a European country to be able to access your Shopify store address.

-You will need to have a GPDR application installed on your store that can give you such a banner.
-Pandectes GDPR Compliance is 5 stars rated app and a great solution that provides multiple banners.
-The banner must:
+You will need a GPDR application installed on your store to give you such a banner.Β PandectesΒ GDPR ComplianceΒ is a 5-star rated app with more than 2,100 reviews and a great solution that provides multiple banners.

 • inform customers that your store (or any third-party service used by your store) uses cookies;